How To Take Your Ikea Furniture Apart — Without Breaking It

 Keep Your Screws Intact

-To avoid frantic searches when you reassemble the item, make sure that all your screws and dowels are kept in a labeled ziplock bag after the removal, or tape them to the respective compartments they came with.
-Worse comes to worst, you'll be able to order extras of your missing spare parts from the website.
+To avoid frantic searches when you reassemble the item, make sure that all your screws and dowels are kept in a labelled ziplock bag after the removal, or tape them to the respective compartments they came with.
+If the worst comes to the worst, you'll be able to order extras of your missing spare parts from the website.

-To avoid frantic searches when you reassemble the item, make sure that all your screws and dowels are kept in a labeled ziplock bag after the removal, or tape them to the respective compartments they came with.
-Worse comes to worst, you'll be able to order extras of your missing spare parts from the website.
+To avoid frantic searches when you reassemble the item, make sure that all your screws and dowels are kept in a labelled ziplock bag after the removal, or tape them to the respective compartments they came with.
+If the worst comes to the worst, you'll be able to order extras of your missing spare parts from the website.

 Use Generous Padding

-Ikea pieces can easily get scuffled up in the process of moving.
-Put in extra padding in between the individual panels — old newspapers, towels, or dust sheets would work — to protect the delicate surface.
-For items like tables and shelves, an easy trick to cover up any damage is to flip over the panel when you re-build the piece, so that the scratches won't be immediately visible.
+Ikea pieces can easily get scuffed up in the process of moving.
+Put extra padding in between the individual panels — old newspapers, towels, or dust sheets would work — to protect the delicate surface.
+For items like tables and shelves, an easy trick to cover up any damage is to flip over the panel when you rebuild the piece, so that the scratches won't be immediately visible.

-Ikea pieces can easily get scuffled up in the process of moving.
-Put in extra padding in between the individual panels — old newspapers, towels, or dust sheets would work — to protect the delicate surface.
-For items like tables and shelves, an easy trick to cover up any damage is to flip over the panel when you re-build the piece, so that the scratches won't be immediately visible.
+Ikea pieces can easily get scuffed up in the process of moving.
+Put extra padding in between the individual panels — old newspapers, towels, or dust sheets would work — to protect the delicate surface.
+For items like tables and shelves, an easy trick to cover up any damage is to flip over the panel when you rebuild the piece, so that the scratches won't be immediately visible.

 Advertisement